MicrosoftDocs/azure-devops-docs/docs/project/navigation/mobile-work.md

 ## View and open work items in your activity lists

-From within the mobile work item form, you can access your account Work items hub.
-The mobile hub allows you to view and open work items which fall into these categories:
+From within the mobile work item form, you can access your work items.
+The mobile browser allows you to view and open work items which fall into these categories:
 - **Assigned to me**: lists all work items assigned to you
 - **Following**: lists all work items that you have elected to follow
 - **My activity**: lists all work items that you have recently viewed or updated.